 With this in mind, I have always been interested in education and its potential to be a "great equalizer" for students of all backgrounds and privileges.
 I remember distinctly how friends of mine like Sam or Desiree whose parents could not take care of them fell into harmful habits.
 I also remember the incredible impact of self-confidence and one's own expectations of self on a student's belief in their worth and probability of success like it did for Zev.
 I also recall a time when a friend with special needs, Paul, was harassed and disciplined for an action he did not fully understand.
 Many of these experiences are imprinted in my mind, and in having been taught that the best communities give everybody a fair chance, I want Fairfax County, the place I will call home for the rest of my life, to be up to that standard.

 The experiences I saw motivated me to engage with FCPS leadership actively.
-Just a few years ago, I ran for the student position on the school board and lost by a single vote to the only voting candidate of 13 in a three-round, non-anonymous election convention.
-I have been incredibly passionate about equity and have, driven by this interest, gained unmatched credentials to serve on the School Board.
+Just a summer ago, I ran the exceptional campaign you probably remember in the June 2017 special election.
+I currently co-chair the Human Resources Advisory Committee I have been incredibly passionate about equity and have, driven by this interest, gained unmatched credentials to serve on the School Board.
 I served as the President of the Superintendent’s Advisory Council where we carefully studied skills for "21st Century Learning" and proposed implementation that contributed to the current FCPS "Portrait of a Graduate."
 I also served on three School Board committees: advanced academics, where I consistently advocated for additional resources for students who are disadvantaged and whose chances at success are undermined; one on student discipline following the tragic suicide of a fellow classmate and friend, lead by his father and sparking necessary conversations for our county; and the Superintendent selection committee, which contributes to the primary official role of the School Board.

 I was also an intern for the FCPS Superintendent’s Office and, separately, led an anti-bullying campaign that amended our own FCPS policies.
 I also co-founded a completely youth-led, youth-run non-profit organization that serves lower-income youth in twelve centers across the county (www.giveyouth.org).
 Since then, I’ve worked in several levels of government and policy-making and have been a part of community projects that have been generating real solutions tested on the ground.